 Utah Community Partners: A New Model for Statewide Civic Engagement

-Essential Partners is partnering with Village Square, Living Room Conversations, Salt Lake Civil Network and Utah Humanities to build a statewide training program for Utahns seeking to become skilled leaders in supporting and facilitating community dialogues.
+Essential Partners is thrilled to announce that the organization has been awarded $45,000 in grant funding through the Bridge Alliance 2017 Collective Impact Fund - a grant program designed to fund innovative, coordinated impact projects headed by organizational members of the Bridge Alliance.
+As one of ten funded projects, Essential Partners is partnering with Village Square, Living Room Conversations, Salt Lake Civil Network and Utah Humanities to build a statewide training program for Utahns seeking to become skilled leaders in supporting and facilitating community dialogues.

 In the current atmosphere of mounting socio-political hostility, American citizens across the ideological spectrum are calling for change.
 More effective and bipartisan governance and more civil policy debates are in order, but communities are grappling with deeper questions of community, of connection, and of engagement.
 This statewide civic engagement incubator is an innovative approach to meeting the demand for a culture of healthy engagement across differences - the cornerstone of resilient communities and a strong democracy.